ric2b/Vivaldi-browser/chromium/tools/gn/docs/reference.md

   --no-deps
       Don't include targets dependencies to the solution.
 Changes the way how --filters option works.
 Only directly matching targets are included.

+  --winsdk=<sdk_version>
+      Use the specified Windows 10 SDK version to generate project files.
+      As an example, "10.0.15063.0" can be specified to use Creators Update SDK instead of the default one.
 ```

 #### **Xcode Flags**